 You name it.

-And it's it's all it hasn't succeeded.
+And it hasn't succeeded.

-Now they think they're chipping away and they're leading up to this culture of corruption leading up to the 06 elections, but now all their eggs are in the Abramoff basket.
+Now, they think they're chipping away and they're leading up to this culture of corruption leading up to the 06 elections, but now all their eggs are in the Abramoff basket.

-Just go from one thing to the next, the manufactured news, the manufactured scandal, creating a scandal where none really exists, amplifying it bigger than it'll be, uh reporting the news they hope happens rather than just being patient and telling us what is happening on a day-to-day basis.
+Just go from one thing to the next, the manufactured news, the manufactured scandal, creating a scandal where none really exists, amplifying it bigger than it'll be, reporting the news they hope happens rather than just being patient and telling us what is happening on a day-to-day basis.

 Anyway, quick timeout.